Structural description of (bull, house)-free graphs: Abstract

 \section{Abstract}

 The bull is a graph consisting of a triangle and two pendant edges.
 The $P_5$ is the chordless path on five vertices.
 The house is the complement of a $P_5$.
 A graph is $k$-critical if it is $k$-chromatic but each of its proper induced subgraphs is $(k-1)$-colorable.
 It is known that the number of $k$-critical $P_5$-free graphs and bull-free graphs are infinite for large enough $k$.
 We give a structural description of (bull, house)-free graphs and also (bull, $P_5$)-free graphs.
 Using these structural properties we prove that for any fixed $k$, the number of $k$-critical (bull, $P_5$)-free graphs is finite.
-This improves on a result of Huang, Li and Xia [Critical ($P_5$, bull)-free graphs, Discrete Applied Mathematics 334 (2023) 15–25].
+This improves on a result of Huang, Li and Xia [Critical ($P_5$, bull)-free graphs, Discrete Applied Mathematics 334 (2023) 15–25], and answers an open question of Beaton and Cameron [Vertex-critical graphs in subfamilies of ($P_4$+$\ell P_1$)-free graphs, arXiv:2604.06999v1 (2026)].
 A graph $G$ is perfectly divisible if for each induced subgraph $H$ of $G$ with at least one edge, $V(H)$ can be partitioned into two sets $V_1, V_2$ such that every largest clique of $H$ contains a vertex in $V_i$ for $i = 1,2$.
 Chudnovsky and Sivaraman proved that ($P_5$, bull)-free graphs are perfectly divisible [Perfect divisibility and 2-divisibility, Journal of Graph Theory 90 (2019) 54–60].
 Our structural result allows us to give a short proof of this theorem.